andrewboutros/rad-flow/docs/rad-sim-rtl-code.rst

 Compiling a RAD-Sim Module with RTL
 ====================================
+WARNING/TODO: this guide has not been updated or tested with multi-RAD RADSim.
+This is functional for single-RAD RADSim.

 RAD-Sim has the capability to support RTL code (Verilog/SystemVerilog only) through Verilator.
 Verilator compiles RTL code into a faster optimized model, wrapped inside a C++/SystemC module.
 More information about Verilator can be found at `Veripool <https://veripool.org/guide/latest/index.html>`_.